Quezon Beach: A Jolo Discovery

 The three of us hopped into the boat and settled down on our own cots.
 I felt out-of-place with my height and pale skin amidst the majority of Muslims and military passengers surrounding us.
 The warnings of our friends in Zamboanga about the trip to Jolo kept going through my head throughout our journey.
 Aside from the heat, everything else was ok.
 It's even better than our Superferry ride from Coron to Manila a coupleof months back.

 At six in the morning we docked at the port of Jolo.
 The sight of Gio and his friend (our Muslim host) by the opening of the stairway inside the ship was a big relief.
 I saw the rest of the backpackers by the pier where they greeted us and escorted us to the jeep.
-Gio kept telling us to pipe down so as not to get too much attention as we already look foreign amidst the bustling crowd in th
+Gio kept telling us to pipe down so as not to get too much attention as we already look foreign amidst the bustling crowd in the pier.

 We got off at a small alley which led to a maze-like community of stilt houses (as in houses held by stilts set on the water).
 One of the doors opened to a simple yet spacious living area where we headed straight to the bedroom.
 That's where my friends kept their packs and it's where they slept the night before.